DevanshAgarwal23/Social_Media-Mock/README.md

 ### Users

 1. **create users**
-    this will create a new user with a random username
+    this will create a new user with a random username.

+    ***( In this project, we have user-identification but user-authorization and user-authentication are not there )***

 ### Posts